 Is a hot pool or massage your cup of tea?
-What about walking amongst giant trees or zooming down a zipline?
+What about enjoying one of these 10 wonderful walks amongst giant trees or zooming down a zipline?
 With these and so many more options, Rotorua will not let you down.

 Spa (minimum 45 minutes)Our geothermal treasures have soothed voyagers for centuries.
 By making the most of our natural thermal spring waters and mineral rich mud, they have been healing people for over a century.
 Our spa and wellness experiences are the perfect way to rejuvenate your body and mind.